High altitude trekking comes with obvious risks.

 Some people can experience symptoms as low as 8,000 feet (just over 2,400 m).

-Due to Kilimanjaro’s rather rapid ascent profile altitude sickness amongst trekkers is unfortunately quite common (see these academic studies).
+Due to Kilimanjaro’s rather rapid ascent profile altitude sickness amongst trekkers is unfortunately quite common.

 There are three levels of Acute Mountain Sickness symptoms – mild, moderate and serious.
 We discuss each here.